CalebEWheeler/go-project-v2/README.md

 	return fmt.Sprintf("%s:%s@tcp(%s)/%s", username, password, hostname, dbName) }

-4. If you would like to change the name of the database to be created from 'person' you have the ability to do so.
-Navigate to 'database.go' to line 49 where you will see the func CreateDatabase() called, change the second argument "person" to what you would like the database name to be.
+4. If you would like to change the name of the database to be created from "rest_api" you have the ability to do so.
+In main.go, navigate to the function InitDatabase() and pass in the desired name.

-  Here is an example if you would like the database name to be "office_personel": CreateDatabase(db, "office_personel")
+  Here is an example if you would like the database name to be "office_personel": InitDatabase("office_personel")

   //If you would like to check, log into MySQL from the terminal and run the Query: SHOW DATABASES; to see your newly created database

   //If you would like to delete the database, because you would like to rename it more semantically.
 Log into MySQL from the terminal and run the Query: DROP DATABASE IF EXISTS office_personel;

-  * Also make sure to visit lines ( 61-63 ) to make changes to the set database settings I implemented.
+5. Next navigate to database/database.go and visit lines ( 61-63 ) to make changes to the set database settings I implemented.
 Your local machine may have other connections running, so make the changes accordingly.
 You can check how many connections your MySQL server can handle by running this MySQL Query: SHOW VARIABLES LIKE 'max_connections';